AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

 6. Fully On-chain -
     - All interactions happen on Ethereum
-    - Anyone can access it via smart contracts or use
+    - Anyone can access it via smart contracts

+Step-by-Step Working -

+1. Exchange contracts -
+    -  One